Aldenwil/Marlin-2.0.7.2-SKR-mini-E3-V2.0/README.md

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

+## Forked by Alden

+This fork is made for the SKR mini E3 2.0 on an Ender 3 Pro, with BLTouch Mesh Bed Leveling enabled and various other features.

+* Probe Z Offset Wizard
+* Custom boot image
+* Custom menu for preheating PLA (testing)

 ## Marlin 2.0

 Marlin 2.0 takes this popular RepRap firmware to the next level by adding support for much faster 32-bit and ARM-based boards while improving support for 8-bit AVR boards.
 Read about Marlin's decision to use a "Hardware Abstraction Layer" below.